Grimy/ChoregraphAI/aggro.md

 Tiles inside a nightmare’s shadow are an exception.
 They’re considered fully lit for aggro purposes, but not for mapping purposes.

+Note that freeze is completely independent from aggro.
+Frozen enemies can still aggro, and the freeze comes off at the same pace even for unaggroed, unactivated enemies.

 Weird interactions / bugs
 -------------------------